MsLearner-py/Food-Classification-using-YOLO11/README.md

 # DATASET
 [Dataset link](https://www.kaggle.com/datasets/trolukovich/food11-image-dataset)
+Size: 1.19 GB

 This dataset contains 16643 food images grouped in 11 major food categories.

 ## There are 3 splits in this dataset:

---evaluation

---training

---validation
+--Evaluation

+--Training

+--Validation

-Each split contains 11 categories of food:
+### Each split contains 11 categories of food:

 Bread